straysheep-dev/linux-configs/web-browsers/chromium/README.md

 Guest and Incognito modes are disabled by default in this policy.
 This prevents opening browser sessions without extensions that you may want to always be installed.

-If you want to enabled these modes:
+If you want to modify these settings:

 ```
   # https://chromeenterprise.google/policies/?policy=BrowserGuestModeEnabled